 Over the years our mission of “care and comfort” has been modified as medical procedures and services changed, as disease control issues affected access (such as the Covid pandemic), as space crunches limit our options.
 Services once deemed acceptable are dwindling or gone: baby photographs, library service (and then magazine cart), play room, fresh flowers, tea and visiting, staff appreciation day, tray favours and candy stripers.

-We still operate the Gift Shop and we still provide hundreds of baby toques so that each newborn receives at least one.
-Currently, our efforts are directed mainly toward fund-raising to provide resources to purchase “care and comfort” items and equipment that advances care beyond what is achievable within current budgets or with the existing equipment inventory.
+We still operate the Gift Shop and we still provide hundreds of baby toques ensuring that each newborn receives at least one.
+Currently, our efforts are directed mainly toward fundraising to provide resources to purchase “care and comfort” items and equipment that advances care beyond what is achievable within current budgets or with the existing equipment inventory.

 2022 was our 90th year.
 Check out how the Auxiliary has grown and served the community since 1932.